Homestar: Hey Strong Bad, what's a kill- kill- Kill Screen?

 - Bioshock 2's DLC Minerva's Den has a mini-game called Spitfire.
 If you get the highest score, you get a "kill screen" that show all the sprites, some large numbers, a large R and a golf club.

-- In Minecraft, if you walk preposterously far from the centre of the map, the game gets glitchier and glitchier until you hit X/Z coordinates ±30,000,000, called "The Far Lands", wherein the ground will glitch so badly that it will not support you and you will fall through it and die.
+- In Minecraft Beta 1.7.3 and earlier, if you walked preposterously far from the centre of the map, the game got glitchier and glitchier until you hit X/Z coordinates ±12,550,820, called "The Far Lands", at which point the terrain generation logic broke down entirely and created a solid wall filled with a distinctive swiss-cheese tunnel pattern.

 - Notch was going to fix the glitch, but then decided that it was cool looking and kept it in.
-When the beta hit version 1.8, the game gotten a new code that handles world generation and by accident, it fixed the Far Lands glitch.
+When the beta hit version 1.8, the terrain generation code was rewritten and fixed the Far Lands glitch by accident.

 Parodies, references, and Lampshade Hangings: